jonasgeiler/astro-html-minifier-next/README.md

 ## Installation

 Add the integration to your Astro project using the `astro add` command.
-This will install the adapter and make the appropriate changes to your `astro.config.mjs`/`astro.config.ts` file in one step:
+This will install the package and make the appropriate changes to your `astro.config.mjs`/`astro.config.ts` file in one step:
 ```bash
 npx astro add astro-html-minifier-next